 Avoid These Common Mistakes When Searching for Builders and Contractors

-If you keep typing builder and contractor near me into search and still feel stuck, you’re not alone.
+If you keep typing builder and contractor near me into search and still feel stuck, you are not alone.
 Finding the right contractor is not just a quick click.
-It’s a process.
+It is a process.
 The wrong choice costs time, money, and sleep.
 The right choice makes the work smooth and the finish clean.

 1) Skipping a clear scope before you ask for quotes